 When we talk about business growth, much attention is paid to lead generation and nurturing sales.
 However, it is necessary to remember the importance of B2B customer retention and the many ways to re-engage old customers.
 While it is easy to lose sight of the importance of customer retention when it comes to the B2B industry, marketers can’t afford to overlook this aspect.
-After all, developing brand loyalists and fostering loyalty towards the brand are extremely important for the organisation’s long-term success.
+After all, developing brand loyalists and fostering loyalty towards the brand is extremely important for the organization’s long-term success.

 Any marketer worth his salt knows that if you don’t reengage new customers, growth won’t be as abundant.
 To re-engage old customers, it is imperative that the entire process of customer communications, right from the very start of the sales funnel, is well-planned.

 A company’s ability to retain the customers it has acquired over some time is called customer retention.
 B2B customer retention activities involve strategies to prevent the organization’s customer from deflecting elsewhere.
 Most importantly, these activities begin at the acquisition stage and continue throughout the lifecycle of the customer’s relationship with the organization.
 Keys to customer retention and the best customer retention strategies require ongoing implementation for true success.

 What is the Importance of B2B Customer Retention?

 B2B Customer retention activities help you measure how successful your organization is at bringing in new customers as well as how successful it can satisfy the existing customers.

 It is a well-known fact that retaining customers is far more cost-effective than acquiring new customers.
 Satisfied long-term customers are known to spend more money, make purchases more often, opt for offers, and refer their family and friends to your organization.
 Some statistics show that even a small increase of 5% in customer retention rates can boost the company’s overall revenue by 25-95%!
 That’s a huge number by any standard!

 Let’s take a look at some other benefits of retaining customers for your B2B organization.